cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   software shows now "CrypTool Team".

 - The release of CT 1.4.4x is still compiled with VS2008 (see above).
-  From CT 1.5 either VS 2017 will be used for compilation, or QCT substitutes CT1 directly.

 b) Changes within the user documentation / on the websites: